(keep reading to learn what happened)

 If you know anything about the state of the old The Bone Framingham MA location, please let me know in the comments section below.

-If you want to see some other Massachusetts Bar Rescue episodes, you can check out these posts:
+If you want to see some other Massachusetts Bar Rescue episodes, you can check out my updates for Libad’s in New Bedford, MA and Octane / Angry Ham’s update, also Framingham, MA.

 Thanks for reading!